How to play better in tune with an electronic tuner

 First, make sure your fiddle is in tune using the tuner.
 Review the lesson on that: Tuning The Fiddle.

-You can also use the tuner to find each note before you play a tune.
+Then use the tuner to find each note before you play a song.
+For example, if you’re playing a beginner song on the D string.

 If you’re starting on a different string, then find the first few notes on that string with the tuner.